grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/edit-provisioned-resources/_index.md

 # Export and edit provisioned alerting resources in Grafana

-Export your alerting resources, such as alert rules, contact points, and notification policies as Terraform resources.
+Export your alerting resources, such as alert rules, contact points, and notification policies in JSON, YAML, or Terraform format.
 A new **Modify export** mode for alert rules enables you to edit provisioned alert rules and export a modified version.

 {{% admonition type="note" %}}
 This feature is for Grafana-managed alert rules only.
 It is available to Admin, Viewer, and Editor roles.